zacktually/oxide/README.md

 (1 2 3)
 ```

-Structures
+### Structures
 ```
 {}
 ```

 ### Symbol Binding
-- Oxide is statically-typed.
+**Static Typing** Oxide is statically-typed.
 Once you bind a symbol, you cannot assign a value of a different type to that symbol.

 ##### Mutable Variables
 ```